romsi/WIL/README.md

 -  [SE-0197](https://github.com/apple/swift-evolution/blob/master/proposals/0197-remove-where.md): Adding in-place removeAll(where:) to the Standard Library
 -  [SE-0185](https://github.com/apple/swift-evolution/blob/master/proposals/0185-synthesize-equatable-hashable.md): Synthesizing Equatable and Hashable conformance

+### Prototyping

+Prototype to learn.
+Prototypes are designed to answer just a few questions, so they are much cheaper and faster to develop than applications that go into production.
+Prototypes are designed to answer just a few questions, we can build many different prototypes to test a specific aspect:

+- Architecture
+- New functionality in an existing system
+- Third-party tools or components
+- User interface design

+Let's try tools that made easy to build prototypes.

-### Xcode Playgrounds
+#### Xcode Playgrounds

 [Interactive playgrounds (or Xcode playgrounds) help you to quickly prototype and build your applications, and simply provide another great way to interact with your code.](https://developer.apple.com/swift/blog/?id=35)

 Recently during the WWDC 2018, [Apple team presents major advancements in Xcode playgrounds](https://developer.apple.com/videos/play/wwdc2018/402/).
 Learn advanced tips and techniques, hear about new and often overlooked workflows, and rediscover the tools provided when coding in playgrounds.

-My main focus is about using storyboards in playgrounds.
 I personally use it to enforce my understanding of a specific business requirement by quickly doing a demo to the product owner.
 It is fully isolated from my production code and I can import my production code to quickly improve the experience.

-It also could be use to build spikes and stabilize it later.
+Trying out new frameworks, SDKs and architecture with Xcode Plagrounds become much more easier as well.
+I'm also using it to build spikes and stabilize it later.
 Unfortunately, using storyboards in playrgounds is a bit difficult.

 Checkout my [Playground.playground](/Swift.playground) file and my [Medium article](https://medium.com/@romsi94/storyboards-in-xcode-playgrounds-are-a-pain-in-the-a-343c7b3bab0c) to know more about how did I achieve it.

 *Note: Run `make` to compile storyboards before running the playground*